Flood management: Purposes

-Effects of floods
+Reducing the impacts of floods

 Flooding has many impacts.
 It damages property and endangers the lives of humans and other species.
 Rapid water runoff causes soil erosion and concomitant sediment deposition elsewhere (such as further downstream or down a coast).
 The spawning grounds for fish and other wildlife habitats can become polluted or completely destroyed.
 Some prolonged high floods can delay traffic in areas which lack elevated roadways.
 Floods can interfere with drainage and economical use of lands, such as interfering with farming.
 Structural damage can occur in bridge abutments, bank lines, sewer lines, and other structures within floodways.
 Waterway navigation and hydroelectric power are often impaired.
 Financial losses due to floods are typically millions of dollars each year, with the worst floods in recent U.S. history having cost billions of dollars.